 This year for Safer Internet Day, we took part is a series of activities to raise awareness about E-safety.
 Miss Brewster asked everyone to design online safety posters to promote online safety in school.
 All the teachers chose the best posters from their class, then Miss Brewster and Mr Towers chose the final winners.

 The Key Stage 1 winner was Freddie and the runner up was Connie.
-Key Tage 2's winner was Richanne and the runner up was Tyra-Jo.
-All the winners and runners up were presented with a certificate and the winners also recieved a book token.
+Key Stage 2's winner was Richanne and the runner up was Tyra-Jo.
+All the winners and runners up were presented with a certificate and the winners also received a book token.

 Some classes watched a video about thinking carefully about things they see and do online and to try to 'see the bigger picture'.
 There was also an opportunity for some classes to do the Hour of Code.

-As part of Safer Internet Day, Mr Towers prepared an E-Safety survey for Key Stage 2 to ask everyone about cyber bullying and reporting.
-The teachers will be able to use the information we collected to help plan and to know what to do help keep children safe.
-We will upload the results when all the data is counted up.
+As part of Safer Internet Day, Mr Towers prepared an E-Safety survey to ask Key Stage 2 pupils about about their internet use, cyber bullying and reporting.
+The teachers will use the information we collected to help plan and to know what to do help keep everyone safe.
+You can download the survey below.

 The websites below give you all the information you need to stay safe online.
 They cover a range of topics including cyber bullying, social networking, games, chat and more.
 Some sites let you report something that upsets or frightens you online.